sathirak/blog/storage/blogs/getting-started-with-choreo.md

 coverWidth: 16
 coverHeight: 9
 status: "published"
-excerpt: A comprehensive guide to get started with Choreo by WSO2.
+excerpt: A basic guide to get started with Choreo by WSO2.
 ---

 Choreo is an Application Platform.
 It's as simple as that.

 It can host applications based on common buildpacks like NodeJS or Golang, or it can use a Dockerfile to build a Docker image or use a Docker image directly.

-## But what makes Choreo a viable solution for a team of developers, what makes it special ?
+## But what makes it special ?

-Well generally speaking, DevOps is a huge part of Application development.
-There are a lot of stuff that needs to be configured, Kubernetes clusters, ArgoCD, Vaults, Monitoring, Logs and the list goes on.
-And configuring this is not fun, it doesn't necessarily make a product run better, you can rarely optimize it and it's a chore.
+Well, generally speaking, DevOps is a huge part of Application development.
+There are a lot of things that need to be configured: Kubernetes clusters, ArgoCD, Vaults, Monitoring, Logs, and the list goes on.
+Configuring this is not fun; it doesn't necessarily make a product run better, you can rarely optimize it, and it's a chore.

-And all of that time can be focused for developing the application.
-And that's what choreo does, it takes all of those chores and automates/abstracts them, it's so good that even this blog is deployed on Choreo.
+And all of that time can be focused on developing the application.
+And that's what Choreo does - it takes all of those chores and automates/abstracts them.
+It's so good that even this blog is deployed on Choreo.

 But what about the alternatives?
 Digital Ocean App platform, Heroku?
 Although it seems similar, Choreo does things in a way so that you won't need a DevOps engineer.
 Best if I show what it is.

-## Getting Started
+## Deploying Overview

 You need an app first, if you don't have an app, you can use [this](https://github.com/sathirak/deploy).
 Then you can create a new component in your project.